 Through the teaching of key building blocks and characteristics of relationships in all contexts, alongside an essential understanding of a healthy lifestyle, PSHE provides our pupils with the tools to enable them to flourish academically, emotionally and spiritually.
 This is underpinned by the belief ‘there is one body, but it has many parts.’
-The curriculum aims for pupils to understand how they are developing in all areas and provides them with the understanding of how to seek help or advice, if needed.
+Our curriculum aims for pupils to understand how they are developing in all areas and provides them with the understanding of how to seek help or advice, if needed.

-Our curriculum promotes healthy and independent individuals who are responsible members of society.
+Our curriculum develops healthy and independent individuals who are responsible members of society.
 Pupils are all encouraged to play an active role in contributing to school life, for example, through fundraising, supporting our school charities, involvement in the organisation of events and promoting our school values.

-Pupils will become prepared with the knowledge and skills for the opportunities, responsibilities and experiences of their future life, both online and offline.
+Pupils will be prepared with the knowledge and skills for the opportunities, responsibilities and experiences of their future life, both online and offline.
 They are taught to appreciate what it means to be a member of a diverse society.
 Pupils are alive to current issues and are encouraged to express their opinions, remain open-minded and demonstrate willingness to consider new ideas.

 The wellbeing of every pupil is paramount at St. John’s.
 Pupils are taught the information they need to make good decisions about their own physical and mental health and wellbeing.
-Our pupils are encouraged to develop their sense of self-worth, self-control and ability to self-regulate and taught strategies to do so.
+Our pupils are encouraged to develop their sense of self-worth, self-control and ability to self-regulate and are taught strategies to do so.